imxade/Svelte-template/about/about.md

 I believe with technologies like WebAssembly, WebGPU, WebXR, and WebTransport, the web might soon take over the native space.

-I'm excited about exploring parallelism and changing the game with General-Purpose Graphics Processing Units (GPGPUs), pushing everyone to rethink algorithms and build new operating systems from scratch.
+I'm excited about exploring parallelism and changing the game with General-Purpose Graphics Processing Units (GPGPUs), pushing everyone to rethink existing algorithms and Operating Systems.

 I’m also rooting for the open architecture RISC-V to succeed.